microsoft/qsharp/katas/content/deutsch_algo/index.md

 **What you should know to start working on this kata:**

-- Basic knowledge of single-qubit gates
+- Basic concepts of single-qubit gates
-- Basic knowledge of quantum measurements
+- Basic concepts of quantum measurements

 If you need a refresher on these topics, you can check out the previous katas.